 “The younger nurses want to try out different systems,” Tapper added.
 “Healthcare staffing is not going to be as unit centric as it has been in the past.”

-All speakers agreed that to adopt new technology, on-demand marketplaces, and other 21st Century tools, healthcare organizations will have to start with change management.
-Set realistic goals, get the right stakeholders at the table, and prepare for a future that includes a stronger, more resilient, workforce.
+All speakers agreed that to adopt new technology, on-demand marketplaces, and other 21st century tools, healthcare organizations will have to start with change management.
+Set realistic goals, get the right stakeholders at the table, and prepare your facility for a future that includes a stronger, more resilient, workforce.